Up: Scheme tutorials [Contents][Index]

 Guix uses the Guile implementation of Scheme.
 To start playing with the

-language, install it with guix install guile
+language, install it with guix install guile and start a

-REPL—short for read-eval-print loop—by running guile
+REPL—short for read-eval-print loop—by running guile from the command line.

 Alternatively you can also run guix shell guile -- guile